Straight to the Point

 Now I've put that belief to the test.
 What'd I learn?
 Mostly, that I was right to think that in most cases, cheap paring knives are the way to go.
 But I did also play with a couple of higher-end Japanese paring knives, and the knife geek in me liked them.
 They have even more limitations, but, depending on what you use a paring knife for, and whether you're willing to pay more for it, they might be worth considering.

-The inexpensive ones I recommend are Wüsthof's Pro-line paring knife (my favorite) and Victorinox's 3.25-inch Forschner, an old standby of mine that I've been relying on for years.
+This sharp, cheap paring knife has a textured handle that's comfortable to hold.
+The Victorinox is an old standby of mine that I've been relying on for years.

 Why You Need a Paring Knife

 Almost every basic cutting task in the kitchen, whether it's dicing an onion or breaking down a chicken, can be done with a chef's knife.
 But there are some jobs that require a smaller, more delicate tool.
 For mincing smaller alliums like shallots, cutting up small fruits, and trimming vegetables, a paring knife is frequently a better choice.
 Pretty much any task that would feel overly clumsy with a large chef's knife is well suited to a paring knife—if I had to perform emergency surgery in a kitchen, a sharp paring knife would be my instrument of choice.
 Morbid?
 Maybe, but practical, too.

 Because paring knives are so small, they also allow for different grips and cutting methods: You can work on a board if you're mincing a shallot, but you can also cut "grandma-style"* by holding the knife and food aloft and letting the trimmings or pieces fall into whatever vessel is below them.

 *This is a phrase I picked up in Italy, where the nonnas would almost never use a cutting board.
 Like, literally, they could cut a watermelon held aloft.